Exawind/exawind-builder/doc/source/installation.rst

 Basic installation for all systems
 ----------------------------------

 To install using *bootstrap* script please follow these steps.

 #.
+Mac OS X users will need to have Hombrew packages installed as documented in
+   :ref:`homebrew-setup`.

+#.
 Download the *bootstrap* script